Application Checklist

 Most applications are reviewed within three to four weeks of submitting a complete proposal that aligns with the guidelines below.
 If your application requires edits and/or additional information, you will be contacted via email with details.

 If you have a committed donation or grant and require an expedited application process, this may be accommodated, for a fee, on a case-by-case basis.
-Inquire using the Prospective Applicant Inquiry Form.
+Inquire using the LOI Form.
 Provide details about your committed funding and urgency in the Fundraising section.

 Proposals are considered submitted once all sections are fully addressed in the proposal document.
 The funding grid in Section 14.
 Financial Information is mandatory for all proposals.
 Indicate the fiscal sponsorship requirement, Y or N, for all funding sources.
 A successful application should address every section in the guidelines and clearly explain your plan to utilize the fiscal sponsorship program as part of your fundraising scenario.